thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 I wanted to expose myself to a wider variety of projects and became a {Dev,ML}Ops and cloud consultant.
 Over the years, I’ve specialized in backend development, infrastructure, and open-source systems.

-I'm a cloud engineer specializing in container orchestration and multi-cloud architecture, currently based in Portugal.
+I'm a cloud/platform engineer specializing in container orchestration and multi-cloud architecture, currently based in Portugal.
 My expertise centers around Kubernetes implementation and optimization, complemented by extensive experience with both Azure and AWS platforms.
 In the last years, I’ve also taken on technical leadership roles: helping teams ship clean, scalable systems while mentoring developers and aligning architecture with business goals.